BEEF LIVER BALLS

 Recently I analysed a science paper that tested Glucosamine / chondroitin (Glu/CS) combination for the treatment of confirmed osteoarthritis of hips or elbows (or any joint in dogs).
 It showed positive results after 70 days of daily doses of (Glu/CS) as described below.

 (Glu/CS) also happens to be a major ingredient in SHARK CARTILAGE DOG TREATS.
 So in this article I look at what commercial dog joint support formulations use (that are based on (Glu/CS), and what you might be able to use with 100% natural Shark Cartilage if you wanted to go the organic natural route.

 Shark Cartilage for dogs - the science test results for arthritis relief

 This 2006 science paper that I am reviewing shows evidence of strong positive arthritis relief for DOGS across three major health parameters for glucosamine hydrochloride and chondroitin sulfate (Glu/CS).
 The reason I am reviewing it here, is that Glu/CS are two of the major ingredients in shark cartilage that we sell as dog treats on this site.

-YOU can pay a lot more for glucosamine / chondroitin as powdered form in pretty bottles (called joint relief) at a much higher cost, but we always prefer to provide you the most natural dog treat solutions possible.
+You can pay a lot more for glucosamine/chondroitin as a powdered form in pretty bottles (called joint relief) at a much higher cost, but we always prefer to provide you the most natural dog treat solutions possible.
 It may not work with all dogs, and you need to get the dosage right (see the next article) but if you have a dog that suffers pain and motion issues from joint pain, you may be very interested in this hidden gem of a paper !

-Best NUTRITION for old dogs - 4 simple things you can do for old dog health !
+Best HEALTHY food for old dogs - 4 simple things you can do for old dog health !